aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/gen-ai-training-testing/accelerate/multimodal/vision_language/README.md

 > **Note**: For installation instructions, see the [parent README](../../README.md).

-Train Qwen3-VL vision-language models using Hugging Face Trainer and Accelerate with the adapter pattern for extensibility.
+Train and continually pre-train Qwen3-VL vision-language models using Hugging Face Trainer and Accelerate with the adapter pattern for extensibility.

 ## Supported Models